Clare Anderson

 Clare Anderson, (born 1969) is a British historian and academic, specialising in colonial history, penal colonies, and forced migration.
-She has been Professor of History at the University of Leicester since 2011, having joined the university as a lecturer in 1997.
+She has been Professor of History at the University of Leicester since 2011.
+She joined the University from the University of Warwick having previously been a lecturer at Leicester since 1997.

 In 2015, Anderson was elected Fellow of the Royal Historical Society (FRHistS).
 In July 2023, she was elected Fellow of the British Academy (FBS), the United Kingdom's national academy for the humanities and social sciences.